Skip to content

 Miss Kendall Stuart- Smith is our Inclusion Leader.
 If you have any queries or concerns regarding SEND at Beechcroft St Paul's please contact her via the office: office@beechcroft.dsat.org.uk.

-Mrs Smith is our Family Liaison Officer and a member of the VIP team who supports our children and families.
+Mrs Smith is our Family Liaison and Attendance Officer and a member of the Inclusion Team who supports our children and families.
 If you would like to speak with Mrs Smith please contact her on: csmith@beechcroft.dsat.org.uk

 Miss Stuart-Smith - Inclusion Leader